• Skip to primary navigation

 FAQs:

-Can I refrigerate the red bean sticky rice cake?
+Can I purchase red bean paste?

 Instructions for how to make Chinese red bean paste rice cake: